mingwucn/Data-Driven-Approach-to-Mitigate-Acoustic-Sensor-Positioning-Effects-in-LPBF/README.md

 `statistical_difference.ipynb`
 `statistical_difference.py`

+## Prepare for training a classifier to classify the context

 ## CNN
 Regime classification using line-wise labels
 1. Construct line-wise labels via `construct_labels.py` generate a `lpbf_line_wise_data` in the `$DAQDir/intermediate`